-At Fircroft, in RE, children learn about religions and world views in local, national and global contexts, to discover, explore and consider different answers to questions that arise.
+At Fircroft, in Religious Education (RE), children learn about religions and world views in local, national and global contexts, to discover, explore and consider different answers to questions that arise.
 They learn to weigh up the value of wisdom from different sources, to develop and express their insights in response, and to agree or disagree respectfully.

 All pupils from Nursery to Year 6 explore aspects of RE during the year.
 In the EYFS, RE is taught through the 'Understanding Our World' area of learning.
 In Key Stage 1 and 2, our RE curriculum is based on the Wandsworth SACRE, and is enhanced through the use of artefacts and visits to places of worship.
 The themes of the units are regularly visited through assemblies at different points of the year.